 '''

-slicedFrames = slicedSpecFlagSaturationFrames(slicedFrames, rawRamp =
+slicedFrames = slicedSpecFlagSaturationFrames(slicedFrames,

-slicedRawRamp,

-calTree=calTree)
+rawRamp = slicedRawRamp, calTree=calTree)

 '''

 The task slicedActivateMasks we explain at the end of this section.
-The task slicedSpecFlagSaturationRamps/Frames flags the data for saturation, creating a mask called SATURATION which subsequent tasks can take into account (or not).
+The task slicedSpecFlagSaturationRamps/Frames flags the data for saturation, creating a mask called SATURATION which subsequent tasks can take into account.
 Later we show you how to inspect this mask.
 The task uses a calibration file held in the caltree to work out where saturation has occurred, this all being based on ground-based and Performance Verification observations.
-In this task you can include the "rawRamp" product if you have extracted that out of your ObservationContext (as explained above), but if you don't have this product you can just leave it out. slicedFitRamps is a task that fits the ramps with a 1st order polynomial (the details of which have been determined by the PACS team) and returns the slopes values in units of digits/readout_interval. slicedFitRamps does not take into account any masks, rather it propagates them.
+In this task you can include the "rawRamp" product if you have extracted that out of your ObservationContext (as explained above), but if you don't have this product you can just leave it out. slicedFitRamps is a task that fits the individual ramps (the slopes, as explained at the top of Chap.
+2) with a 1st order polynomial and returns a Frames product with data values that are the slope values in units of digits/readout_interval. slicedFitRamps does not take into account any masks, rather it propagates them.
 So if in pixel 0,0, for the 545th ramp the 4th readout is saturated, the whole ramp, including the saturated readout, will be fit but for pixel 0,0 the 545th slope value in myframe will carry the saturation flag=True.